VedantDadhaniya2k7/TerraTech_WRO2024_FutureEngineers/README.md

 ## Content

+* `Documentation` contains an Engineering Document describing our Robot, Its components, Why we selected each Component, Code, and, its implementation.
 * `Team_Photos` contains photos of the team (an official one and one funny photo with all team members)
 * `Vehicle_Photos` contains photos of the vehicle (from every side, from top and bottom)
 * `Video` contains videos that demonstrate the robot's functionality including it completing 3 laps of the Open Challenge